BLUE HORIZON, BOOK 2

 Nevertheless, it was a paying job and she had to keep that in mind.
-Durant was outside, directing the loading crews with a breath mask across his muzzle as octagonal crates of Martian hematite went into the cargo bay.
-The atmospheric condensers were not working to full capacity today and outside the station, precautions were still needed.
+Durant was outside the ship under the protective dome, directing the loading crews with a breath mask across his muzzle as octagonal crates of Martian hematite went into the cargo bay.
+The atmospheric condensers were not working to full capacity today and even within the dock areas of the station, precautions were still needed.
 In the distance she could see plumes of crimson dust spewing up as heavy machinery tilled the iron-rich soil and made way for a new superstructure to add on to the spaceport.

 Strange, she thought, that a world so close to one of the most industrialized planets in the PA would be so underdeveloped in this day and age.
 Still, even on her own homeworld there were bad sections of town only a short walk away from good.

 Nearby, a vidscreen displayed the breaking news story that intergalactic industrialist and philanthropist Victor Faltane had arrived on Argeia to help broker a resolution to the conflicts plaguing the planet.
 His expertise in intercultural relations and trans-world trade would help ease tensions there, it was hoped.
 The first candidate had ended in a stalemate, which was to say he had proven far too brash and disruptive for the job.